zainabx78/tech501-week3-cicd/Terraform+aws.md

    - Uses HCL language.
 - Don't push state files to public github repo - sensitive info.
 - Lock file created when `terraform init`
+  - This command creates the setup/dependencies needed for terraform in that folder.
   - Open bash terminal in vscode.
   - Can share when collaborating.
   - Uses same version of plugins/providers.

-Script to create an ec2 instance
+**Script to create an ec2 instance**

 ```
 # Create an ec2 instance